21 Bali Must-Haves: What to Pack for Bali Rainy Season

 If there’s one takeaway from this blog post, it should be this: packing cubes are game-changers for backpack travel.
 They’re even better if they come with compression features to save space.

 I recommend getting them even if you’re traveling with a suitcase.
-They help keep your clothes organized, saving you time to find something quickly.
+They help keep your clothes organized, saving you time when you need to find something quickly.

 I got these from Amazon, and they were fantastic.
 The zipper feature lets you compress the cubes by squeezing the air and compacting your clothes.
 It was a game-changer for my backpacking trip.